W. Randall (Randy) Schoch

 In 2005, Mr. Schoch introduced the popular Romano’s Macaroni Grill concept to Hawaii.
 The Oahu restaurant is located at Ala Moana Center, the largest outdoor shopping mall in the United States.
 In 2008, he opened his second Romano’s Macaroni Grill at Waikoloa Beach Resort on the Big Island.
 These Hawaii restaurants are among the highest grossing Romano’s Macaroni Grills in the nation.

 Mr. Schoch is a dedicated community advocate.
 In Arizona, he has served on the boards of the Northern Arizona University’s School of Hotel and Restaurant Management, Arizona Culinary Institute, The Phoenix Suns Charity Organization, and the internationally acclaimed Barrow’s Neurological Institute.
 In Hawaii, he served on the boards of Special Olympics and the Sex Abuse Treatment Center at Kapiolani Medical Center for Women and Children.
 He currently serves on the Chaminade University of Honolulu Board of Governors.
 In September 2013, Mr. Schoch was honored and inducted into the prestigious Hawaii Restaurant Association Hall of Fame.

-In addition, Mr. Schoch is an active member of the Young Presidents’ Organization (YPO).
+In addition, Mr. Schoch is a graduated member of the Young Presidents’ Organization (YPO).
 He became a member of the Hawaii chapter in 1989 and the Arizona chapter in 1999, where he served as chairman.
-Upon his YPO graduation in 2011, he became a member of World Presidents’ Organization (WPO) and is currently the education chair.
+Upon his YPO graduation in 2011, he became a member of World Presidents’ Organization (WPO), he was formally the education chair and is now their chapter chair.